Let’s start by saying there is no perfect bug out gun that suits everyone’s needs!

 What Are You Comfortable With?

-If you have a lot of experience shooting a particular caliber than you might not want to mess with success.
+If you have a lot of experience shooting a particular caliber, then you might not want to mess with success.

-There is something to be said for having multiple guns of the same caliber in a survival situation.
+There is something to be said about having multiple guns of the same caliber in a survival situation.

-The more compact the less rounds the clip is going to hold.
+The more compact the fewer rounds the clip is going to hold.